Some Thoughts On The Current Used Truck Market

 These challenges are impacting everyone.
 You are not alone.
 Every dealership and every buyer are facing the same circumstances.
 Be aware of people overpromising that your experience will be different.
 The market is the market; one person trying to sell you a truck can’t change it.

+At Peach State Truck Centers, we offer Freightliner & Western Star semi trucks, however, as discussed in this blog, due to the current trucking market, you may also be able to find International, Kenworth, or Peterbilt trucks in our inventory.
 View our inventory of used semi-trucks for sale and be sure to stay up to date with everything Peach State on our blog.

 These challenges are impacting everyone.
 You are not alone.
 Every dealership and every buyer are facing the same circumstances.